cogment/cogment-doc/docs/reference/python-enterprise/runner.md

 -   `nb_trials`: _int_ - The number of trials to run.
 -   `nb_parallel_trials`: _int_ - The number of trials to run in parallel.
 Must be <= `nb_trials`.
 -   `id`: _str_ - ID of the batch.
 This will be added to the properties of the trials that are started by the batch.
 This should be unique in the Datastore, otherwise there could be a clash of trial IDs (a mix of trials from different batches could also be used by the `BatchTrainer`).
-If `None`, an ID will be chosen by the system (Unix epoch in nanoseconds).
+If `None`, an ID will be chosen by the system.
 -   `pre_trial_callback`: _async func(BatchTrialInfo instance) -> cogment.TrialParameters_ - This [Callbacks](#callbacks) function will be called before any new trial is started.
-If None, then the parameters for the trials will come from the Orchestrator defaults and pre-trial hooks (see Cogment Orchestrator documentation).
-In which case the `BatchTrainer` cannot work with this batch (because the necessary trial properties cannot be set).
 -   `post_trial_callback`: _async func(sample, trial_parameters, model_registry)_ - This [Callbacks](#callbacks) function will be called after the end of a trial.
-If None, then no call will happen at the end of trials.

 Return: _TrialBatch instance_ - An instance of the `TrialBatch` class.

-### `async run_simple_training(self, batch, sampler_callback, actor_names=[])`
+### `async run_simple_training(self, batch, sampler_callback, actor_names=None, max_trial_wait=None)`

+Method to start training on a batch of trials with a per-sample callback.

+Parameters:

+-   `batch`: _TrialBatch instance_ - The batch to train on.
+This will be used to identify the trials that are part of the batch and retrieve only the samples from these trials.
+-   `sampler_callback`: _async func(cogment.DatastoreSample, cogment.TrialParameters, cogment.ModelRegistry) -> bool_ - This [Callbacks](#callbacks) function will be called for every sample in the batch.
+-   `actor_names`: _list[str]_ - Names of actors to include in the samples.
+If `None`, all actors will be included.
+-   `max_trial_wait`: _int_ - Maximum number of seconds to wait for new trials to be started by the batch.
+Since this depends on the running time of trials, this should be longer than the expected max trial duration.
+If `None`, then 86400 seconds (24 hours) will be used.

+Return: _BatchTrainer instance_ - An instance of the `BatchTrainer` class.

+### `async run_simple_trial_training(self, batch, trial_callback, actor_names=None, max_trial_wait=None)`

 Method to start training on a batch of trials.

 Parameters:

 -   `batch`: _TrialBatch instance_ - The batch to train on.
-This will be used to identify the trials (from the trial properties) that are part of the batch and retrieve only the samples from these trials.
+This will be used to identify the trials that are part of the batch and retrieve only the samples from these trials.
--   `sampler_callback`: _async func(cogment.DatastoreSample, cogment.TrialParameters, cogment.ModelRegistry) -> bool_ - This [Callbacks](#callbacks) function will be called for every batch sample retrieved.
+-   `trial_callback`: _async func(cogment.DatastoreSample, cogment.TrialParameters, cogment.ModelRegistry) -> bool_ - This [Callbacks](#callbacks) function will be called for every trial in the batch.
+-   `actor_names`: _list[str]_ - Names of actors to include in the samples.
+If `None`, all actors will be included.
+-   `max_trial_wait`: _int_ - Maximum number of seconds to wait for new trials to be started by the batch.
+Since this depends on the running time of trials, this should be longer than the expected max trial duration.
+If `None`, then 86400 seconds (24 hours) will be used.

 Return: _BatchTrainer instance_ - An instance of the `BatchTrainer` class.